-Timeframe: Staff is working on an updated ADU Ordinance and expects adoption in 2023 (658526.6) Complete review of successful objective design standards implemented in other comparable jurisdictions and the potential for this program to streamline project review and approval process by mid-2025.
+Timeframe: Staff is working on an updated The ADU Ordinance update and expects was adopted ion in 2023 (658526.6) Complete review of successful objective design standards implemented in other comparable jurisdictions and the potential for this program to streamline project review and approval process by mid-2025.
 If determined feasible, steps to adopt design standards and revise County SOP by mid-2026.